Gacha Game: When Prospect Theory Meets Optimal Pricing: Introduction

 The optimal mechanism is unique in terms of the distribution of the total payment and can be approximated by the following discrete-time dynamic process.
 At the beginning of the process, the seller sells loot boxes at a fixed price, each of which delivers the good with a fixed probability.
 If the buyer is unlucky and does not obtain the good after purchasing $N$ boxes, the seller will sell the good deterministically to her at a price that equals her value.
 This pricing process resembles the current pricing process adopted in the gacha games industry in that it modifies the stationary loot box mechanism by providing worst-case insurance at the end of the process.
-Such modifications protect the buyer from the fat tail of the geometric random payment and significantly increase the expected revenue relative to the stationary loot box mechanism.\footnote{The insurance mechanisms near the end of the processes differ from one another, but numerically the difference is substantially smaller.
-Detailed discussions can be found in Section 3.5.
-It is also an interesting empirical exercise to determine whether the optimal mechanism can lead to higher revenue in real games, as it is commonly acknowledged in the industry that the probability design of gacha systems remains highly underdeveloped.}
+The details of the insurance mechanisms at the end of the two processes appear different, but with optimally tuned parameters, the difference in profit is very small.
+This is because both mechanisms protect the buyer from the large tail payment, which the CPT buyer overevaluates, and attach an intermediate tail probability, which the CPT buyer underevaluates, to the majority of its payment realizations.\footnote{See Section 3.5 for detailed discussion.
+For readers who believe in market efficiency and entrepreneurship, this similar performance suggests the plausibility of an optimal mechanism.
+For others, the small difference raises an interesting empirical question of whether the optimal mechanism can lead to higher revenue in real games, as the probability design of gacha systems is an ongoing innovation in the industry.}

 Stationary pricing processes perform poorly when the buyer is sophisticated.
 In contrast, they are optimal when the buyer is naive about her dynamic inconsistency.
 I consider a discrete-time dynamic design problem.
-In each period, the seller can provide one menu that consists of an allocation probability and a random price, and the buyer decides whether to purchase the menu.
+In each period, the seller can provide one menu that consists of an allocation probability and a random price, and the buyer decides whether to purchase.
 In the generically unique optimal solution, the seller sells a ``loot box'' that delivers the good with some constant probability in each period.
 The naive buyer always believes that she will try her luck just one last time and quit thereafter.
 However, she ultimately continues purchasing in every period until she finally receives the good.